monica-reverte/foodicious/README.md

 This project is for a JOBarcelona Hackaton.
 This challenge consists to create a website that shows different dishes and their details through the Spoonaculat API, which is an API that provides all kinds of food information: recipes, ingredients, nutrients, etc.

+# Project Organization

+In src there are some main folders as:

+- assets: important images.
+- components: individual part of some page.
+- pages: main pages
+- routes: document with routes of router-dom
+- App: structure of the page

 ## Objectives

 -Have a card layout that contains Recipe images (even if it is not directly connected to the API).
 They can be popular recipes, random, organized in categories, etc.